bbkrd/CIC-seminar/README.md

 # Seasonal Adjustment with JDemetra+
-Welcome to the fascinating world of seasonal adjustment. **Please note that this site is still under construction.**
+Welcome to the fascinating world of seasonal adjustment with JDemetra+ (JD+). **Please note that this site is still under construction.**

 ## Contents
-In this repository, you will find course material for Bundesbank trainings on seasonal adjustment.
-These trainings are hosted by the Centre for International Central Bank Dialogue (CIC) and cover the annual introductory seminar `Elementary seasonal adjustment of economic data with JDemetra+` (Level I) and the biennial advanced seminar `Advanced topics in seasonal adjustment` (Level II).
+This repository is basically a collection of course material used in various Bundesbank trainings on seasonal adjustment.
+These trainings are hosted by the [Centre for International Central Bank Dialogue](https://www.bundesbank.de/en/bundesbank/international-central-bank-dialogue) (CIC) and cover the annual introductory seminar `Elementary seasonal adjustment of economic data with JDemetra+` (Level I) and the biennial advanced seminar `Advanced topics in seasonal adjustment` (Level II).
 The folder structure is as follows:

 - `Year Level I/II`: PDF presentation slides and additional files, such as data files provided by the participants
-- `Literature`: selected literature on seasonal adjustment topics
+- `Literature`: selected literature on seasonal adjustment topics covered in at least one of the two seminars

+## Questions or comments?
+Do you have a question or want to leave a comment?
+No problem, just send an e-mail to the [Bundesbank's JD+ development team](jdemetra@bundesbank.de) or create an issue directly on GitHub.